linesma/Optimus-indicator-Depreciated-/README.md

 - Mate
 - LXDE

+This program will work with the following tiling window managers.

+-Awesome

 Unfortunately, while the program would run on LXQT, no indicator was displayed.
-It may work with tiling window managers, such as Bspwn and Awesome, but it has not been tested on them.
+It may work with tiling window managers, such as Bspwn, but it has not been tested on it.

 # Requirements
 - The appropriate version of Optimus-Switch for your desktop envirnoment [Optimus-Switch Repositories](https://github.com/dglt1).